 The Python If statement is one of the most useful decisions making statements in real-time programming.
 The If statement allows the compiler to test the condition first, and depending upon the result, it executes the code block.
 While a given test condition is true, then only the code within the if block executes.

 The if statement in Python Programming has a simple structure:

 if (test condition): Statement2 Statement3 …………. ………….
 Statementn

 When the test condition in the If statement is true, Statement1, Statement2, ……., Statementn will execute.
 Otherwise, all too them will skip.
 Let us see the flow chart for a better understanding.

 Python If Statement Flow Chart

 While the test condition is true, STATEMENT1 is executed, followed by STATEMENTN.
 If it is False, STATEMENTN executes.
 Because it’s out of the if block and has nothing to do with the result.

 Python If Statement Example

-Once you click on the New File, a new file window will open to write a script for Python If example.
+Once you click on the New File, a new file window will open to write a script for Python If statement example.
 Please add the below script in that new file.

 # Example number = int(input(" Please Enter any integer Value: ")) if number >= 1: print(" You Have Entered Positive Integer ")

-Once completed, Click on the File, and select Save option.
+Once completed, Click on the File, and select the Save option.
 Please save the file as per you want.

 Let’s run the script by selecting Run Menu and clicking the Run Module or pressing F5.

 Click the Run Module will pop up a Shell with the message, “Please Enter any integer Value:”.
 We entered 20 and it is a positive integer.

-First, we declared a number variable and asked the user to enter any integer value. int() restrict the user not to enter non-integer values.
+First, we declared a number variable and asked the user to enter any integer value. int() restricts the user not to enter non-integer values.

 number = int(input(" Please Enter any integer Value: "))

 if number >= 1: print(" You Have Entered Positive Integer ")